-I’m a second year PhD student in the University of Wisconsin-Madison statistics program.
-I work with Karl Rohe on spectral network analysis, and disinformation on Twitter.
+I’m a third year PhD student in the University of Wisconsin-Madison statistics program.
 Before grad school, I got a degree in statistics at Rice University.
 Previously I interned at RStudio, conducted biostats research at Fred Hutch, and led canoe trips for YMCA Camp Menogyn.

 I’m interested in building statistical tools, and how statistics can help people make better decisions.
 In my free time, I enjoy long afternoon bike rides.